AlishaMahanty/Shield-Insurance-Analytics/README.md

 - Campaign Timing: Analyze the March spike for patterns and replicate successful strategies in other months.
 - Balance Channel Investment: Use revenue and customer contribution insights to allocate marketing and sales resources efficiently across channels.
 - Monitor Channel Performance: Track channel-wise metrics over time to detect drops in acquisition or revenue and intervene quickly.
-- Visual Enhancements: Use color coding for channels in charts to make trends and splits more intuitive at a glance.

 ### 3. Age Group Analysis